OpenMDAO/OpenMDAO-Framework/docs/quick-ref/bazaar.rst

 In the above example the "+N" indicates new files or directories.
 The "M" indicates modified files or directories.
 If a file or directory is deleted, "-D" appears before its name.

+.. note:: The graphical interface is not part of Bazaar and is available only to developers at Glenn Research Center (GRC).

 To bring up a graphical interface for displaying the conflicts, type the following:

 ::